-Royal Wings Aviary is the proud host of the Michiana Elite Bird Fair and a member of the American Budgerigar Society and the Budgerigar Association of America.
+Royal Wings Aviary is a member of the American Budgerigar Society and the Budgerigar Association of America.
 We raise English Budgies.
 All of our baby birds are handfed and socialized.
-We sell our babies throughout the Midwest from our Michiana aviary and at bird fairs in Illinois, Michigan, Indiana, Ohio, and Missouri.
+Our English Budgies have been adopted by people across the United States, and some even reside at a resort in Haiti.

 Appearance of English Budgies

 English Budgies are much bigger than regular parakeets, or American Budgies.
-They have more bulk to their bodies and usually have a “beard”.
-We have a variety of colors ranging from violet and blue to white, gray, and yellow-green.
-Some of our English Budgies are pearl, some are pied, some are opaline, and some are just regular English Budgies.
+They have more bulk to their bodies and usually have a “poof” on top of the head and a “beard”.
+We have a variety of colors ranging from violet and blue to white, gray, yellow-green, yellow, and rainbows.
+Some of our English Budgies have normal markings, and many are beautiful mutations.

 Talking English Budgies

 I have read that English Budgies are the best talking parrots.
 Truthfully, I thought there was no way that could be true.
 How could they possibly compare to African Gray Parrots, the best talkers of all?
 Then a very special baby English Budgie was born in our aviary.
 He clearly begged to be with humans over other English Budgies.
 I took him to school, and my students fell in love with him and named him Blueberry.
-One day a friend came to visit and immediately saw that he was special.
+Blueberry loved his special bell and his beaded swing.
+The great thing about this bell is that he could not get the clapper out and choke on it.
+He played with it all the time.
+One day a friend came to visit and immediately saw how special he was.
 She wanted to buy Blueberry, but I told her he was a pet.
 My friend was very persistent.
 She kept asking until I finally sold Blueberry to her.
-That was the best decision I could have made.
+That was the best decision I could have made for him.
 My friend had the time to work with Blueberry and give him a loving home.
-Now Blueberry talks constantly.
-I always chuckle when he says, “Frank is stupid” loudly and clearly.
-You see, Frank is her husband.
+Blueberry became a great talker.
+He talked constantly.
+I always chuckled when he said, “Frank is stupid” loudly and clearly.
+You see, Frank was her husband.